Njeri-Kimaru/Docling_ocr_task/README.md

 #### 1. Easyocr
 - It is easy to use you just install easyocr then input your parsing code and that's it.
 - However, it takes a lot of time to parse your document, it is realy slow.
 - Doesn't give the best results.
-Gave a completely different and poor french output compared to other ocr-engines
+Gave a poor french output compared to other ocr-engines
+- I also noticed easyocr uses different language codes for different languages compared to the other ocr engines.

 #### 2. Rapidocr
 - You have to install onnxruntime.
 - As the word itself says it is really fast and installation is not complex at all.

 #### 3. Tesseract
-- You have to install a lot more packages hence the installation is really complex.
+- You have to install a lot more language packages hence the installation is really complex.
 - For every language you must upload it's own package.
 - Give really good results.